IanFinlayson/exploring-cs/chapter11.md

 For example, we could make a color with 100 for red, 240 for green and 215 for blue.
 This would be a light aquamarine sort of color like this [    ]{style="background-color: #64f0d7"}.
-The easiest way to explore colors like this is probably to [Google \"color picker\"](https://www.google.com/search?q=color+picker) and play with Google\'s built in color choosing tool.
-At the bottom left, you will see the label \"RGB\" which indicates the three color components.
+The easiest way to explore colors like this is probably to [Google "color picker"](https://www.google.com/search?q=color+picker) and play with Google's built in color choosing tool.
+At the bottom left, you will see the label "RGB" which indicates the three color components.
 This will let you find the numbers for any color you want[^2].

 Colors are put into programs with *tuples* which are sort of like lists in Python except they use parentheses instead of square brackets.
-The other difference is tuples can\'t be changed once they are created, while lists can.
+The other difference is tuples can't be changed once they are created, while lists can.
 We can assign our aquamarine color into a variable like
 this: